cabrerac/mowl/mowl.installer/README.md

 For example, you can create an Ontology by clicking on the New Ontology option on the left tool bar and then clicking on the blank space.

-If you want to model inside the new Ontology, you should follow the following steps:
+If you want to model inside the new Ontology, you should follow the next steps:

 1. Right click on the Ontology element in the model -> New Representation.
 2. Click on New Ontology -> Set a name to the Representation -> Click on OK.